marcostolosa/WarFox/README.md

 ![description](https://img.shields.io/badge/-Command%20%26%20Control-blue)
 ![description](https://img.shields.io/badge/-Windows%20Implant-black)

 ![image](https://user-images.githubusercontent.com/54753063/147038254-086fa8a5-4b88-4971-8450-8426a7344314.png)

 WARFOX is a software-based HTTPS beaconing Windows implant that uses a multi-layered proxy network for C2 communications.
 This kit was designed to emulate covert APT offensive operations.
-This kit includes WARFOX (Windows implant), HIGHTOWER (C2 server), and other tools to build configs and set up multi-layered proxy networks.
+This kit includes WARFOX (Windows implant), HIGHTOWER (Listening Post), and other tools to build configs and set up a proxy network.

-Inspiration for this kit is taken from implants developed by EMISSARY PANDA (APT 27), and WICKED PANDA (APT 41).
-Various techniques and TTPs were inspired by public reports on APT malware.

 ## Included Tools and Scripts

 - **WARFOX:** A software implant written in C++ designed to target Windows systems to aid in the post-exploitation phase of an offensive operation.
-This implant provides the operator with 13 features in the form of tasks (commands).
-This implant is designed to evade both host-based and network-based detection.
+This implant provides the operator with 12 features in the form of tasks.
-- **HIGHTOWER:** An Python HTTP server that manages and provides tasks to hosts implanted with WARFOX, network communications are encrypted using a self-signed TLS certificate.
+- **HIGHTOWER:** A Python HTTP server that manages and provides tasks to hosts implanted with WARFOX, network communications are encrypted using a self-signed TLS certificate.
 - **LIGHTBEAM:** A TCP traffic redirector that can be used to mask traffic between WARFOX and HIGHTOWER.
 This redirector can be daisy-chained to form a multi-level proxy network for WARFOX
 - **FILEGUARD:** A file compressor and crypter, FILEGUARD uses ZLIB and AES-128 (CBC) to obfuscate and pack files
 - **edit_timestamp.py:** Edit the PE timestamp to include a random date going back in time 90 days